bradfrost/atomic-design/chapter-2.md

 Enter atomic design.

-**Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner**.
-The five stages of atomic design are:
+**Atomic design is a methodology composed of five distinct stages working together to create interface design systems in a more deliberate and hierarchical manner.** The five stages of atomic design are:

 1. Atoms
 2. Molecules